Why use eight words when one will do?

 Take Schadenfreude, which reduces “die Freude über das Missgeschick oder Unglück anderer” (“experiencing joy in the misfortune of others”) to two root words, Schaden (damage or harm) and freude (glee).
 The root words combine to make Shadenfreude, a previously unnamed flavour of joy so efficient that the British and American dictionaries both adopted it!

-While I can’t beat making eight words into one, I can give you a bunch of two- and three-word verb phrases you can replace with single verbs.
+While English can’t beat making eight words into one, I can give you a bunch of two- and three-word verb phrases you can replace with single verbs.

 Three For One